louieyan/r4ds-exercise-solutions/EDA.md

 ### Exercise <span class="exercise-number">7.3.4.1</span> {.unnumbered .exercise}

 <div class="question">
-Explore the distribution of each of the x, y, and z variables in diamonds.
+Explore the distribution of each of the `x`, `y`, and `z` variables in `diamonds`.
 What do you learn?
 Think about a diamond and how you might decide which dimension is the length, width, and depth.
 </div>

 <div class="answer">